STRiVE: Leadership for Public Purpose

 Where does STRiVE take place?

-We are planning to host STRiVE 2026 at an off-campus retreat center in Maryland; we will share the specific location by October 2025.
-Participants will stay in shared rooms and all activities and meals will be held on site.
+We are planning to host STRiVE 2027 at an off-campus retreat and conference center in Maryland.
+(We will announce the specific location in the fall 2026 semester.)
+Participants will stay in hotel-style rooms and all activities and meals will be held on site.
 Round trip bus transportation from the UMBC campus will be provided to participants.

 How much does it cost to participate in STRiVE?